The Mathematics 7 Outcomes At-a-Glance document identifies the most recent version of course outcomes and indicators.

 Coordinate Grid Battleship from Illustrative Mathematics - A few simple modifications can turn the game of Battleship into a great way to practice plotting points on a Cartesian plane.

-Coordinate Pictures from Tumshy - Plot and join points on set of axes to make a variety of pictures.
+Coordinate Pictures - Plot and join points on set of axes to make a variety of pictures.
 Some are just first quadrant and others include all four quadrants.
-Coordinate pictures handout and solutions.
+Coordinate pictures handout and solutions (From TES)

-Battle Boats Desmos Activity - In this activity, students build coordinate plane proficiency through a guess-the-location-style game in all four quadrants of the Cartesian plane.
-There is also a French translation of this activity.
+Desmos Activity: Battle Boats (English, French) - In this activity, students build coordinate plane proficiency through a guess-the-location-style game in all four quadrants of the Cartesian plane.

 Treasure Island from Nrich - This could be used as a class warm-up or to assess prior knowledge.
 It is an activity to practice using coordinates in the first quadrant to find a list of objects.
 The objects can then be used to find a hidden treasure.
 Student handout.